Zepbound vs Wegovy

 | Maker | Eli Lilly | Novo Nordisk |

-Zepbound and Wegovy are the two injectables FDA-approved specifically for chronic weight management.
+Zepbound and Wegovy are the two most-prescribed injectables FDA-approved for chronic weight management (Saxenda, daily liraglutide, is a third).
 Zepbound is tirzepatide (Eli Lilly), a dual GIP + GLP-1 agonist; Wegovy is semaglutide (Novo Nordisk), a GLP-1 agonist.
 This is the closest thing to an apples-to-apples GLP-1 weight-loss comparison.

 Zepbound's dual mechanism is the main difference, and it showed up in outcomes: in SURMOUNT-5 (2025), a direct head-to-head, tirzepatide produced greater average weight loss than semaglutide.
 Zepbound is also FDA-approved for moderate-to-severe obstructive sleep apnea in adults with obesity — Wegovy is not.